iwuliz/isml/README.md

     6. The analysis of scikit-learn AdaBoost parameters;
     7. The analysis of depth of weak learners;
     8. The predicting result of scikit-learn SVM.

+## a3_pac&k-means:

+### Introduction

+This practice aims to implement PCA and k-means classification
+and analyse the impact of reducing dimensions to KNN and SVM performance.

+### How to run

+Console command: python main.py or python3 main.py
+> note:
+> It would take 9 minutes to complete the execution.
+> This running time include some repeated experiments to avoid random bias,
+> but not include cross validation for SVM which takes hours (I commented this part in sk.py)
+> Please ensure that the data files 'mnist_train.csv' and 'mnist_test.csv' are at directory: data/
+> The output files are at: output/

+### Documents list:

+#### Report

+* Intro_to_Statis_Machine_learning-Assignment_3_report-Wuli_Zuo-a1785343.pdf:  Report to my A3
+including:
+    1. Algorithm description of PCA
+    2. Algorithm description of k-means
+    3. Introduction to my code
+    4. Experiments and result analysis
+    5. Reference

+#### Code

+* main.py: The program entry, control the experiment process.
+* load.py: The python script to load data from the data file.
+* pca.py: Implementation of PCA.
+* kmeans.py: Implementation of k-means classification.
+* noise.py: The python script to add gaussian noise to the original data.
+* sk.py: The use of third-party library scikit-learn for analysis.
+* plot.py: The python script to generate figures to show accuracies, losses and percentages.

+#### Output

+* out.txt: The complete output of the process, including:
+    1. The eigen_val of PCA on training data;
+    2. The accuracy of knn to my PCA and Sklearn PCA, and Sklearn SVM on training and test data;
+    3. The final loss of k-means clustering on training data;
+    4. The average percentages sharing the same label with the initial centres under different dimensions ;
+    5. The predicting result of scikit-learn AdaBoost with best parameters;
+    6. The accuracy of knn to my PCA and Sklearn SVM on noised training and test data;